hugochau/tier_challenge/README.md

 - utility functions in `src/util`
 - constants and config files in `src/config`

-`src/main.py` provides the main script function.
+`src/main.py` provides the main function.

 From a high level perspective, the main function is implemented as follows:
   - parse CLI arguments